aneldev/dynadux/doc/API-Reducers.md

 Now, this action can be called sometimes without trigger the `onChange` of the store.

 For instance, on fetch of todos, we can call this action for each on todo with `doNotChange: true`, and on the last one, only omit the `doNotChange` prop to flush the changes.

-Not beginner?
-Read also [Understanding Dispatches in Reducer](./Advanced-UnderstandingDispatchesInReducer.md)

 # Continue